 2-3 drops peppermint essential oil

 To make this moisturizing mist, slice up a cucumber and toss it in a blender.
-Once it’s pureed, you’ll need to strain it through cheesecloth to just keep the juice and strain out the pulp.
+Once it’s pureed, you’ll want to strain it through cheesecloth to just keep the juice and strain out the pulp.
 In the bowl that has the liquid from your cucumber you can add 1 teaspoon of aloe vera gel, and one half cup of rosewater.
 Since aloe vera is a natural humectant, it will draw moisture to the skin, and has the added bonus of being anti-inflammatory.
 The cucumber is cool and refreshing, and the rosewater can help reduce redness on skin that’s irritated.

 2. Tune up your skin with a mix of moisturizing oils

 Just like cars, bikes, and the Tin Man, your skin sometimes needs oil, too!
 Though most of us don’t like to feel greasy, the right amount of oil can nourish the skin, and leave it soft and supple.
-For this recipe you’ll need:
+For this homemade recipe you’ll need:

 8 oz distilled water